cscart/docs/en/upgrade/possible_upgrade_issues.rst

 #.
 The backup of files and database of the site is created.

 #.
-The link to restoring the pre-upgrade site from backup is sent to the administrator's email.
+The link for restoring the pre-upgrade site from backup is sent to the administrator's email.

    .. note::